opcoder0/the-rust-book/ch15/README.md

 | RefCell<T>         | Single Owner               | Mutable Borrows Checked at runtime & Interior Mutability | Runtime                 |

 More about [Refcell here](./refcell_interior_mutability/README.md)

+## Reference Cycles can leak memory

+Rust's memory safety rules make it difficult to leak memory but not impossible.
+It is possible to use `Rc<T>` and `RefCell<T>` to create a cyclical reference chains.
+Reference cycles are logical bugs and Rust cannot detect / prevent creation of such programs.

+Example of a reference cycle here - [reference cycle](./ref_cycle)